2401566A/tango_with_django_project/README.md

-Read me file for the Tango with Django project for WAD2.
+Tango with Django project for WAD2.